HENNA vs JAGUA

 Want to remove your tattoo?

 Did you have an accident happen where you fell asleep on the Design and now it’s in an undesired place?
 Take a trip to the store and get a sugar scrub for sensitive areas, soak in the tub, pool, hot tub or ocean.
 If the stain is on your hands, volunteer to do the dishes in your house.
 That usually makes it go away quickly.
 If your tattoo smeared and left funny marks, they will not usually last much longer than a few days.
 However, use one of the methods mentioned above to help speed up the removal process.
 Please contact Joey with any questions.

-PARTIES --- My party pricing is based off of my hourly rate (shown above) with a two hour minimum for the individual types of ink.
-For a clearer understanding, my pricing is laid out below.
-There will be an additional travel fee based off of your party location.
+PARTIES --- My party pricing is based off of my hourly rate (shown below) There will be an additional travel fee based off of your party location.
 Please contact Joey for a travel fee quote.
-You may also mix the different ink products for your party, please contact Joey with inquiries for a custom quote.
+Please let Joey know if you would like to offer henna, jagua or both options at your party.

 REGULAR SCHEDULE EVENTS